lleiding/gemm/README.md

 The new individuals' trait values are then calculated as the means of all alleles and the individuals added to the community, with their size set to the initial bodymass (seed size).

-## Dispersal.
+### Dispersal.
 After reproduction and mutation, each offspring individual may disperse.
-For each of these, a new location is drawn randomly following a logistic distribution with mean and shape parameters (which controls long-distance-dispersal) taken from the individual's traits. [explain coordinates!]
+For each of these, a new location (i.e. x and y coordinates) is drawn randomly following a logistic distribution with mean and shape parameters (which controls long-distance-dispersal) taken from the individual's traits.
 If a suitable grid cell is found at the drawn coordinates, the dispersing individual will be placed there and removed from the original community.
 The removal happens even when there is no destination grid cell to be found.
-[In case origin or destination grid cell are marked as isolated, the probability for successful dispersal needs to be considered again for each isolated grid cell, whose barriers are to be crossed (origin and destination).
-The barrier strength represents an additional distance, controlled by a global constant.]
 Special attention is paid when the destination grid cell is of island type, while the origin is on the mainland and the simulation runs in static mode.
 In this case the dispersing individual is copied to the new destination instead of moved.

-## Habitat change
+### Habitat change
 If enabled, both environmental habitat parameters - temperature and precipitation - change values throughout the simulation arena.
 The amount and direction of change is the same for all grid cells across the landscape.